 What you need to know:

-One 12-inch wide container planted with mixed salad greens can supply regular salad leaves for a household for several weeks before the plants bolt (go to seed) in hot weather.
-In cooler seasons, the same container can produce for months.
+One 12-inch container of mixed salad greens can supply a household for weeks before plants bolt (go to seed) in hot weather.
+In cooler seasons, it can produce for months.

 Radishes: The Beginner’s Confidence Builder

-Radishes are ready to eat in 20 to 30 days from direct sowing, which makes them uniquely satisfying for anyone who has never grown food before.
+Radishes are ready to eat in 20 to 30 days from direct sowing, which is uniquely satisfying when you have never grown food before.
 You plant a seed and have something edible in under a month.

 They grow well in containers as shallow as 6 inches, which means almost any pot or window box can work.
 Sow seeds about 2 inches apart, thin them to one plant per 2 to 3 inches once they sprout, and water consistently.